OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/dev-new/overview.md

 ### ![Cygwin icon](../images/cygwin-32.png) Cygwin ###

-[Cygwin icon](../resources.md#cygin) is a useful software platform to provide Linux programs on a Windows computer.
+[Cygwin icon](../resources.md#cygwin) is a useful software platform to provide Linux programs on a Windows computer.
 It may be convenient to use Cygwin for some work, such as running command-line utilities, although the development environment has focused on Windows and Git Bash.
+Using Cygwin and Git Bash for working files in a Git repository can have issues with text file line endings and file execute permissions.
+Therefore, it is recommended to not mix using Git Bash and Cygwin.

 If using Cygwin, do the following using a terminal window.
 Note that the syntax `~` indicates the home folder for Bash shell and is equivalent to the `$HOME` environment variable location.